dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 We are using the prompt provided in the paper by [Liu et al. 2022](https://arxiv.org/pdf/2110.08387.pdf).

-Next step is to integrate the knowledge and get a prediction.
+The next step is to integrate the knowledge and get a prediction.
 I reformatted the question into QA format to guide the answer format.

 *Prompt:*
 ```